facebook/docusaurus/website/docs/swizzling.md

 :::caution

-Ejecting an [**unsafe**](#what-is-safe-to-swizzle) component can sometimes lead to copying a large amount of internal code, that you now **have to maintain over time**.

-It can make Docusaurus upgrades more difficult, as you will need to figure out a way to migrate your customizations to the new theme component version.
+Ejecting an [**unsafe**](#what-is-safe-to-swizzle) component can sometimes lead to copying a large amount of internal code, which you now have to maintain yourself.
+It can make Docusaurus upgrades more difficult, as you will need to migrate your customizations if the props received or internal theme APIs used have changed.

 **Prefer [wrapping](#wrapping) whenever possible**: the amount of code to maintain is smaller.

 :::

-:::tip
+:::tip Re-swizzling

-To **keep ejected components up-to-date** after a Docusaurus upgrade, **re-eject** them and compare the changes with `git diff`.
+To keep ejected components up-to-date after a Docusaurus upgrade, re-run the eject command and compare the changes with `git diff`.
+You are also recommended to write a brief comment at the top of the file explaining what changes you have made, so that you could more easily re-apply your changes after re-ejection.

 :::